 Soho is a well-known district of the City of Westminster in London.
-This article will describe how Soho evolved into the epicentre of London’s entertainment scene.
+This article describes how Soho evolved into the epicentre of London’s entertainment scene.

 Soho is thought to take its name from the hunting cries used when it was a royal hunting park belonging to King Henry VIII, who hunted here with members of his court and aristocracy.
 Soho is bounded by four major thoroughfares, including Oxford Street (to the north) and Regent Street (to the west).